Data Breach Recovery: Avoid These Critical Missteps

 - Shutting down specific services

-The primary goal is to stop the breach from spreading and minimize further damage.
+Your main goal is to stop the breach from spreading and limit any more damage.

 Determine the Full Impact of the Breach